CPK Insurance

 What Inland Marine Insurance Covers

 In New Hampshire, inland marine insurance is designed for business property that is mobile, offsite, or in transit over land, including tools, equipment, materials, and goods moving between locations.
 It is especially relevant when property is at a customer site, in temporary storage, or being transported through places like Concord, Portsmouth, Keene, or the I-93 and I-89 corridors.
 The policy can be structured around tools and equipment, goods in transit, contractors equipment, installation floater coverage, and builders risk coverage, depending on what your operation actually moves.
-New Hampshire does not provide a state-mandated inland marine form or minimum limit in the data provided, so the coverage is generally shaped by the policy, endorsements, and carrier underwriting rather than a fixed statewide template.
+New Hampshire does not provide a state-mandated inland marine form or minimum limit, so the coverage is generally shaped by the policy, endorsements, and carrier underwriting rather than a fixed statewide template.
 That makes inland marine insurance coverage in New Hampshire a customization exercise: the items you schedule, the places they travel, and the storage conditions all matter.
 Coverage commonly addresses theft, damage, vandalism, and other covered perils while property is away from your fixed business location, but the exact exclusions and sublimits vary by policy.
 Because New Hampshire businesses often work through winter storms, temporary storage, and changing job sites, the details of where property is kept overnight, how it is secured, and whether it is installed or awaiting installation can affect how the policy is built.

 Coverage Included